CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03b-NETCONF-Ex3.md

 * Learn how to verify the NETCONF configuration in IOS XE
 * Learn how to make NETCONF connections using Python

-Added in IOS XE Denali 16.3.1...Added support for Catalyst 9300 and 9500 series switches in IOS XE Denali 16.5.1b..
-.Added support for Catalyst 9400 series switches in IOS XE Denali 16.6.2...Added support for Catalyst 9500 High Performance series switches in IOS XE 16.8.1a...
+NETCONF support was added in IOS XE Denali 16.3.1.
+Support for the Catalyst 9300 and 9500 series switches was added in IOS XE Denali 16.5.1b.
+Support for Catalyst 9400 series switches was added in IOS XE Denali 16.6.2.
+Finally, support for Catalyst 9500 High Performance series switches was added in IOS XE 16.8.1a.

 #### Step 1: Configuring NETCONF in IOS XE